Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 After the shopper submits their payment details or chooses to pay with a payment method that requires a redirection, the Adyen Web Components will generate a `makePaymentRequest`.

-**Restrictions:**
+**Preconditions:**
-- `makePaymentRequest` must have a unique `reference` value for every payment object created in commercetools.
-Reference may only contain alphanumeric characters, underscores and hyphens and must have a minimum length of 2 characters and a maximum length of 80 characters.
+- `makePaymentRequest` must contain a unique payment `reference` value.
+The reference value cannot be duplicated in any commercetools payment and it's a required field by Adyen.
+The extension module uses `reference` value to set payment key, later it acts as a unique link between commercetools payment and Adyen payment(`merchantReference`). `Reference` may only contain alphanumeric characters, underscores, and hyphens and must have a minimum length of 2 characters and a maximum length of 80 characters.

 - `payment.amountPlanned` CANNOT be changed if there is `makePayment` interface interaction present in the payment.
 The `amount` value in `makePaymentRequest` custom field must have the same value as `payment.amountPlanned`.
 This ensures eventual payment amount manipulations (i.e.: when [my-payments](https://docs.commercetools.com/http-api-projects-me-payments#my-payments) are used) for already initiated payment.

 Make payment request generated from Adyen Web Components for credit card payment.
 > Refer Adyen's [/payments](https://docs.adyen.com/api-explorer/#/PaymentSetupAndVerificationService/payments) request to check all possible request payload parameters.